rittermi/LordoftheMeanGirls/README.md

 **Artist Statement**
 This work is the result of attempting to create view "character growth" from various members of the Fellowship by finding sample phrases that compared the first and third films.
 Unfortunately, the lines of the script were often too short to create anything meaningful or recognizeable as "in-character".
 As a result, this work is inspired by various bots that take or respond to text and reply in modern forums with unusual responses.
 One example particularly related to this work is gandalf-bot (https://www.reddit.com/r/lotrmemes/comments/ca64fa/introducing_gandalfbot_ask_him_anything/) which replies to questions as if it were Gandalf from the _Lord of the Rings_.
 The failure of my first attempt led to me adjusting the temperature of the output to higher degrees which created a number of outputs that drew from other science fiction and fantasy scripts.
 For example, it generated text talking about "Mudbloods" and at one point included Picard as a character in the form of "Picard:" in the output.
 I opted to deliberately combine two scripts as a result of this (the failed GPT-2 ipynb file is included in the repository) and instead combined two films of very different genres to create something distinct.
+Stylized script available here: https://rittermi.files.wordpress.com/2021/02/fellowshipofthemeangirls.pdf

 The scripts were taken from https://transcripts.fandom.com/wiki/Mean_Girls and https://transcripts.fandom.com/wiki/The_Lord_of_the_Rings:_The_Fellowship_of_the_Ring.